 Table 1.2: ATAC-seq percentage of MT reads and fraction of reads in called peaks (FRiP).
 The percentage of MT reads was calculated over the total number of sequencing reads (before filtering).
-FRiP was calculated as the proportion ATAC-seq fragments overlapping significant peaks with standard filtering for all the samples (FDR<0.01).
+FRiP was calculated as the proportion of ATAC-seq fragments overlapping significant peaks with standard filtering for all the samples (FDR<0.01).

-FRiP score is an alternative way to TSS of assessing the background signal in different types of assays that are based on peak calling, including ChIP- seq.
-Positive correlation between the TSS fold-change enrichment and FRiP was observed (data not shown), being both appropriate inter-dependent QC measures to evaluate sample noise.
-The MT content ranged between 14.9-43.3% and, alike FRiP and TSS, it was higher in CD14+ than in tCD4+ and not directly related with any of the other QC measurements.
-Therefore, MT reads in this range did not appear to reflect in the samples quality and the main inconvenience related to the need of deeper sequencing to achieve the desired number of no MT reads for downstream analysis.
+FRiP score is an alternative to TSS for assessing the background signal in different types of assays that are based on peak calling, including ChIP- seq.
+Positive correlation between the TSS fold-change enrichment and FRiP was observed (data not shown), suggesting both are appropriate inter-dependent QC measures to evaluate sample noise.
+The MT content ranged between 14.9-43.3%, was higher in CD14+ than in tCD4+ and was not directly related with any of the other QC measurements.
+Therefore, MT reads in this range did not appear to reflect the sample quality and the main inconvenience related to the need for deeper sequencing to achieve the desired number of non-MT reads for downstream analysis.

-In summary, both TSS and FRiP appeared as appropriate signal-to-noise measures, with recommended threshold values by ENCODE and Alsoo et al., 2018 of FRiP between 10-20% and TSS between 6-10.
+In summary, both TSS and FRiP are appropriate signal-to-noise measures, with recommended threshold values from ENCODE and Alsoo et al., 2018 being FRiP 10-20% and TSS 6-10.
 Importantly ENCODE has prioritised the use of TSS over FRiP as a more stable measure to determine the noise in the sample and will also be the chosen measure in this study.
-Overall, according to this analysis, all six samples passed showed appropriate ATAC-
+According to this analysis, all six samples passed, showing appropriate ATAC-

-seq pattern of fragment size distribution, FRiP and also TSS, with exception of tCD4+ CTL1 and CTL2, which were borderline for the 6 fold-enrichment threshold.
-Importantly, this differences in the enrichment around the TSS successfully recapitulated the differences observed in the ATAC-seq density signal of the UCSC Genome Browser tracks between the CD14+ and tCD4+ samples.
-This differences in ATAC-seq quality observed in these samples reflected the variability in performance of ATAC-seq and was a good scenario to determine the influence of borderline sample quality in the downstream analysis in order to choose the most robust strategy that allows maximising the use of
+seq patterns of fragment size distribution, FRiP and TSS, with the exception of tCD4+ CTL1 and CTL2 being borderline for the 6 fold-enrichment TSS threshold.
+Importantly, the differences in enrichment around the TSS successfully recapitulated the differences observed in the ATAC-seq density signal of the UCSC Genome Browser tracks between the CD14+ and tCD4+ samples.
+The differences in ATAC-seq quality observed in these samples reflected the variability in performance of ATAC-seq, and were useful in determining the influence of borderline sample quality in downstream analysis in order to choose the most robust strategy maximising the use of

 precious clinical samples.